 The IDP requires the delivery of the canal bridge works as part of this development or through S106 contributions.
 The IDP has most recently been updated in March 2018 postdating the adoption of the CIL 123 and therefore is the most up to date policy document detailing how the Canal will be delivered.
-The total available through CIL funding (currently £300,000) is insufficient to deliver the bridge.
+The total available through CIL funding (currently £300,000) is insufficient to deliver the bridge, whilst it is unlikely that the Council would agree to devote all of its funds to one of the many projects identified in the regulation 123 list.

 Whilst acknowledging that it is the Council's view that the IDP is not policy, they consider that it clearly details how policy is to be implemented and therefore should be given significant weight.
 This is in accordance with Core Policy 4 of the Local Plan Strategy, which states "specific infrastructure requirements are set out in the Infrastructure Delivery Plan (IDP) and the Concept Statements relating to the Strategic Development Allocations (SDAs) identified in the Local Plan".
-Also they consider that this is reinforced by the SDA Concept Statement at Infrastructure Plan and developers will be expected to enter into a legal agreement to ensure the provision of necessary infrastructure and facilities detailed in order to make the development acceptable".
+Also they consider that this is reinforced by the SDA Concept Statement at Infrastructure Delivery Plan and developers will be expected to enter into a legal agreement to ensure the provision of necessary infrastructure and facilities detailed in order to make the development acceptable".
 Disagree with the view that the canal bridge works would not meet three s106 tests and rather feel that the works are related to the development and are also fair and reasonable, given that its delivery is sought throughout the Local Plan Strategy.
 In conclusion, they feel the response from the Council's Spatial Policy and Delivery Team is erroneous.